mike9251/simswap-inference-pytorch/README.md

 # Unofficial Pytorch implementation (**inference only**) of the SimSwap: An Efficient Framework For High Fidelity Face Swapping

 ## Updates
+- improved performance (up to 40% in some scenarios, it depends on frame resolution and number of swaps per frame).
+- fixed a problem with overlapped areas from close faces (https://github.com/mike9251/simswap-inference-pytorch/issues/21)
 - added support for using GFPGAN model as an additional post-processing step to improve final image quality
 - added a toy gui app.
 Might be useful to understand how different pipeline settings affect output